Skip to content

 Test the new payroll system

-Start with a parallel payroll run, processing a full pay cycle in the new system while maintaining the old method, then compare gross pay, deductions, and net pay.
-Verify that all functions, such as integrations, employee self-service, reporting dashboards, and automated tax filings, work as expected.
-Engage stakeholders to identify and resolve issues early, documenting and retesting until results are accurate.
+Run a parallel payroll cycle: process one full pay cycle in the new system while the old system still runs, then compare gross pay, deductions, and net pay.
+Confirm integrations, self-service, reporting dashboards, and automated tax filings function as expected, and retest until results match.

 Train employees and internal teams

-Provide training for HR and finance teams on using the new payroll system.
-This training prepares teams to manage exceptions, handle audit requests, and generate accurate MIS (Management Information System) reports independently.
-Explain to employees how they can access payslips and tax documents, and share contact information for questions.
-Providing ongoing support and refresher sessions also builds confidence, reduces reliance on external vendors, and improves overall system usage.
+Prepare HR and finance teams to manage exceptions, handle audit requests, and generate MIS (Management Information System) reports without outside help.
+Show employees how to access payslips and tax documents, and provide refresher sessions to build confidence and reduce reliance on the vendor.

 Coordinate tax filings and compliance

-Make sure all tax returns and statutory contributions are up to date before transitioning, and integrate local labor laws, withholding rules, and social contributions into the new system.
-Maintain calendars for submission deadlines and regulatory changes, and involve HR, legal, and finance teams to manage compliance obligations.
-This coordination results in accurate filings, uninterrupted reporting, and less risk of penalties during and after the migration.
+Confirm all tax returns and statutory contributions are current before the switch, and build local labor laws, withholding rules, and social contributions into the new system.
+Track submission deadlines and regulatory changes with HR, legal, and finance involved to keep filings accurate and avoid penalties.

 Provide post-migration support